-User Research, Synthesis, Feature Prioritization, High-Fidelity Wireframes & Prototype, Usability Testing, UI Specifications Document, Presentation
+User Research, Personas, Strategy, Feature Prioritization, Low-Fidelity Sketches, High-Fidelity Wireframes & Prototype, Usability Testing, UI Specifications Document, Presentation, Case Study

 Sketch, InVision, Google Suite

 In order to better understand America’s sex ed problem—as well as guide our decisions when designing for our chosen target audience of Generation Z—our team used a combination of online research, competitive and comparative analysis, and user research.
 Through online research, we gained a more thorough understanding of the exact severity of the lack of comprehensive sex education in the U.S. Read my case study for more information on our secondary and comparative research (via UX Collective).

 We also conducted several user interviews to get direct insight on the sex ed experiences of people in our target audience.
 Following a screener survey, we interviewed a total of 11 participants, ten of whom were interviewed by phone (one was interviewed in person).
 Eight participants are considered Gen Z (18–24 years old), enabling us to get an accurate representation of our target audience.
 Interviews were 15–20 minutes long, wherein we asked questions such as:

 How did you learn about consent growing up?

 How did you learn about safe sex practices?

 What is something you wish you knew when becoming sexually active?